 Postpartum Essentials Bundle

-Our Postpartum Essentials Bundle is a thoughtfully curated kit of postpartum essentials for mom.
-This trio of postpartum vitamins & supplements includes our calming Magnesium Plus drink mix, delicious Vitamin D3 Gummies and Fiber capsules that can be opened to mix into tasty smoothies.‡ This trio can be complemented by any of our multivitamin options; Prenatal Daily Packets, Prenatal Gummies or Postnatal Vitamins.
-As you navigate your postpartum journey, Natalist has options to help you feel confident in your postpartum nutrition.
+Our Postpartum Essentials Bundle is a thoughtfully curated postpartum kit with recovery essentials for new moms.
+This postpartum care kit is made up of vitamins & supplements providing postpartum relief, including our calming Magnesium Plus drink mix, delicious Vitamin D3 Gummies and Fiber capsules that can be opened to mix into tasty smoothies. ‡ This trio can be complemented by any of our multivitamin options; Prenatal Daily Packets, Prenatal Gummies or Postnatal Vitamins.
+As you develop your postpartum recovery regimen, Natalist has options to help you feel confident in your postpartum healing.
+Whether you're a new mom in need of a comprehensive birth box offering postpartum relief, or you’re trying to find the perfect gift for a baby shower, Natalist has high-quality pregnancy essentials for every stage of your journey.

 Why We're Proud